bookmark_borderDream Team

 NBA Books - 7 Seconds or Less

-McCallum especially spent a lot of time with the coaches, which provides interesting insight into the inner workings of an NBA coaching staff.
+McCallum especially spent a lot of time with the coaches.
+This provided interesting insight into the inner workings of an NBA coaching staff.
 He was present at important meetings and therefore almost like a part of the coaching staff.
-Above all, the different responsibilities and characters are described.
+Above all, he describes the different responsibilities and characters.
 Marc Iavaroni, who won a title as a player with the Philadelphia 76ers in 1983, was responsible for the defensive strategies of the offensive-minded team.
-Alvin Gentry brought long-term experience as a head coach in the NBA (and would also take over the Suns as head coach himself in 2009).
+Alvin Gentry brought long-term experience as a head coach in the NBA.
+He would also take over the Suns as head coach himself in 2009.
 Phil Weber was known not only for his boundless optimism and philosophical streak, but also for his girlfriends who made even Suns players green with envy.
-Dan D’Antoni, Mike’s older brother, previously coached in high school for decades and brought a view from outside the NBA.
+Dan D’Antoni, Mike’s older brother, previously coached in high school for decades.
+He brought a view from outside the NBA.

 Afterwards they were able to defeat the other team from LA, the Clippers, in the second round, also in seven games.
 But exhaustion was a problem more and more.
 You can learn more about Nash’s physical problems in this book.
 The Conference Finals were against the Dallas Mavericks, Nash’s former team led by his buddy Dirk Nowitzki.
 After the first games of the series were close, the Suns’ physical and mental exhaustion became more and more noticeable.
 The Mavs advanced to the Finals, where they were to play a series that still leaves Mavs fans feeling uneasy 15 years later.

 The book is especially interesting because it is very frank about the inner workings of an NBA team.
-McCallum also does not hide criticism and Shawn Marion is said to have been not too responsive to the author after this book.
+McCallum also does not hide some criticism.
+Shawn Marion is said to have been not on good terms with the author after this book.
 As an NBA fan, you usually only see the games and, if necessary, interviews in which players and coaches are mainly concerned with not saying anything controversial.
-You rarely get that kind of insight, and I kept noticing how I sympathized with this Suns team and coaching staff after the fact.
-Unfortunately, with D’Antoni, Gentry, Nash, Stoudemire and Marion, it was never going to be enough to win a title, but these teams shaped the NBA with their style of play like no other team at that time.
+You rarely get that kind of insight.
+And I kept noticing how I sympathized with this Suns team and coaching staff after the fact.
+Unfortunately, for D’Antoni, Gentry, Nash, Stoudemire and Marion, it was never going to be enough to win a title with the Suns.
+But these teams shaped the NBA with their style of play like no other team at that time.

 Buy 7 Seconds or Less at Amazon